EU Statistics on Income and Living Conditions

 The following disclaimer must be added: "The responsibility for all conclusions drawn from the data lies entirely with the author(s)."

-- EU-Adult Education Survey (EU-AES) provides data on formal, non-formal and informal education and training in the European Union, covering a sample of persons from 25 to 64 years of age
+EU Adult Education Survey (EU-AES): Data on formal and informal education and training for a sample of European Union residents from 25 to 64 years of age.

 Contact: Thomas Bourke at [email protected]